thingsdb/ThingsDocs/v0/content/node-api/backups_info.md

 ---
 title: "backups_info"
-weight: 154
+weight: 155
 ---

-Returns backup schedule information for all backup schedules in the selected node scope.
+Returns backup schedule information about all backup schedules in the selected node scope.

 See the [backup_info()](../backup_info) function documentation for an example of the exposed backup schedule information.